MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Can I use "View in File Explorer" in SharePoint Online on Microsoft Edge?

 Starting with Microsoft Edge version 95, you can enable the **View in File Explorer** capability for SharePoint Online Modern Document Libraries.
-For this experience to be visible and work for your users, you will need to enable the Microsoft Edge ["Configure the View in File Explorer feature for SharePoint pages in Microsoft Edge"](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) policy and update your SharePoint Online tenant configuration.
+For this experience to be visible and work for your users, you'll need to enable the Microsoft Edge ["Configure the View in File Explorer feature for SharePoint pages in Microsoft Edge"](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) policy and update your SharePoint Online tenant configuration.
 Learn more: [View SharePoint files with File Explorer in Microsoft Edge - SharePoint in Microsoft 365 | Microsoft Docs](/SharePoint/sharepoint-view-in-edge).

 However, rather than use the View in File Explorer option, the recommended approach to managing files and folders outside of SharePoint is to [Sync SharePoint and Teams files with your computer](https://support.microsoft.com/office/sync-sharepoint-and-teams-files-with-your-computer-6de9ede8-5b6e-4503-80b2-6190f3354a88?ui=en-us&rs=en-us&ad=us) or [Move or copy files in SharePoint](https://support.microsoft.com/office/move-or-copy-files-in-sharepoint-00e2f483-4df3-46be-a861-1f5f0c1a87bc?ui=en-us&rs=en-us&ad=us).